 The proposed tuition fee for the 2018-2019 intake is HK$381,600.
 The fee shall be payable in 3 installments over one year for full-time study or 6 installments over two years for part-time study, irrespective of the number of courses taken in each module.

 Subject to the approval of the MFin Programme Director and committees concerned, advanced standing of core courses, except the capstone course, may be granted and the tuition fees will be deducted by HK$31,800 per course accordingly.
 There is also a non-refundable application fee of HK$300.

 Note: The fees are subject to final approval of the University.

 9. Is there any financial aids, scholarships, fellowships or loans for this programme?

-Local students of the MFin Programme in full-time or part-time mode can apply for Non-means Tested Loan Scheme offered by the HKSAR Government.
+Local students of the MFin Programme can apply for Non-means Tested Loan Scheme offered by the HKSAR Government.

 The Master of Finance Scholarship shall be awarded to new students in the Master of Finance Programme on the basis of academic merit at the time of admission.
 The number of scholarships to be awarded shall not exceed 10% of the intake number in the relevant academic year.
 The value of each scholarship shall range from 10-50% of the prevailing Master of Finance tuition fee, subject to the performance of the candidates.
 All eligible candidates will automatically be considered and no application for the Scholarship is required.

 10. When are the classes held?

 Courses are offered on a modular basis to allow students to focus on one area of study at a time.
 Normally, each module consists of 7-8 weeks including the examination week.
-Courses for full-time students are normally scheduled in the daytime at HKU Town Center in Admiralty, Cyberport Campus or Pokfulam Main Campus.
-Part-time classes will be held in weekday evenings, or on Saturdays.
+Courses are normally scheduled in the daytime at HKU Town Center in Admiralty or Cyberport Campus.
+Some classes are offered in weekday evenings or on Saturdays.
 Examinations are normally on Saturdays.